atoft/cpp-learning/lesson3/readme.md

 The curly braces `{}` enclose the function body (i.e. the code that makes up the functionality of the function).
-Local variables defined inside here will be within the _scope_ of the function - the compiler won't let you access them outside of this scope of this function, and when your program is running, they will all be removed from memory when the function returns.
+Local variables defined inside here will be within the _scope_ of the function - the compiler won't let you access them outside of this function, and when your program is running, they will all be removed from memory when the function returns.
 (With the exception of the return value, which will be copied so that it can be used wherever the function is _called_ from.)